JamesByers/esp8266_alexa_led_control_with_manual_adjustments/README.md

 * Listens for a command from Alexa
 * Watches for a turn of knob (rotary encoder)
 * Watches for a push on the knob (on/off).
 Software debounce is performed in the code without a library.
-* Makes a pulse width change on an output pin when it determines a brightness change is requested
+* Makes a pulse width change on an output pin when it determined a brightness change is requested
 * Communicates to Alexa the brightness level after a change

 ### The rotary encoder